Jump to section

 Interview and Selection Process

-The Director of Admissions and the Admissions Committee review applicant files when complete to determine applicant eligibility for interviews.
+The Director of Admissions, Associate Dean, and/or the Admissions Committee review applicant files when complete to determine applicant eligibility for interviews.

 Invitations are sent to eligible applicants for an interview, which are scheduled on a first-call, first- scheduled basis.
 No interviews will be granted until the application process is complete.
 Interview invitations typically extend from September through May.